wegenichtwerke/node-mecab-swig/README.md

 - umatoma/node-mecab-native: MeCab Node.js binding https://github.com/umatoma/node-mecab-native

 But none of them supports parseNBest() method, which is the main reason to produce this package.
-This binding is base on node-gyp and SWIG, like ones bundled wth Mecab original package.
+This binding is based on node-gyp and SWIG, like ones bundled wth Mecab original package.
 Therefore the calling style of Mecab API is similar to java, python and ruby bindings.

 Requirements
 -----